-Hands-on fraction activities give kids a chance to visualize the meaning of fractions.
-And understanding fractions is a very important concept that kids will need from here on out!
+Hands-on fraction activities give kids a chance to visualize how fractions work!
+Understanding fractions is a very important concept that kids will need from here on out!

-Measure up.
 Give your child measuring spoons and measuring cups.
-Have him pour 1 cup of water into a glass.
-Then have him guess: How many half-cups will it take to fill another glass the same size?
-How many quarter cups?
-How many one-third cups?
+Have them pour 1 cup of water into a glass.
+Then have them guess:

 Kids learn fractions better with visual aids and hands-on activities.
 In other words, mix it up a bit and have some fun.